hellerqr/X-Touch-for-MA-Dot2/README.md

 # Simple Bug Fixing

-## "X-Touch 1" or "X-Touch 0" is not a valid MIDI input/output

-Please run `midi.py` and check the labels of the Behringer X-Touch device.
-Change the value of "in_port" and "out_port" in `line 29` and `30` in `dot2.py`.

-## Any Other Error

 - Please try restarting your entire system.
 - Create an issue with a screenshot and a description of the error.